ToledoEM/duckdns_esp32/readme.md

 ### 3. Flashing the Code

-1. Open the `${firemwarefile}.ino` sketch in the Arduino IDE.
+1. Open the `esp32duckdns_withapi$version.ino` file in the Arduino IDE or a compatible editor like VS Code with the PlatformIO extension.
 2. Select your ESP32 board from the `Tools` > `Board` menu.
 3. Select the correct COM port under the `Tools` > `Port` menu.
 4. Click the "Upload" button.

-### 4. Choice of firmware

-1. `esp32duckdns.ino` is the vanila version without extra functionalities.
-2. `esp32duckdns_withapi.ino` provides an api to get status of the service.
-Usefull to integrate in home assistant as rest api sensor.
-3. `esp32duckdns_withap_vclaude.ino` Refactored code from claude 3.5.
-New gui, more information in API, password protected configuration, and better code.

 ---